University of California, Irvine

 A top public university, UCI has become internationally-recognized for improving lives through research and discovery, fostering excellence in scholarship and teaching, and engaging and enriching the community.
 With efforts currently underway to prepare for UCI's next multi-billion dollar campaign, the university seeks to strengthen contributions in research, education, and service; accelerate the university's place among globally preeminent research universities; and bring together passions, skills, and creativity to further improve people's lives.

-Position Title: Associate Director of Development, UCI Libraries
+Position Title: Director of Development, UCI Health System

 Location: UCI Campus - Irvine

 The Director of Development is a fundraising professional who works collaboratively with the Executive Director of Development for UCI Health System and Cancer Programs, Health Advancement, and University Advancement (UA) colleagues to lead specific capital development programs for UCI Health System, securing significant philanthropic investments to support these areas.
 The primary activity of the Director of Development is externally focused to secure private philanthropic support and the Director of Development's effectiveness will be evaluated on the ability to achieve financial goals and meet metrics.
 The Director of Development reports to the Executive Director of Development for UCI Health System and Cancer Programs.
 The Director of Development is expected to be a highly entrepreneurial and collaborative colleague with other development officers on the Health Advancement team and across the campus.